 Autumn is most definitely upon us.
-Walking Kipper to school the other day, I really wished I’d worn a hat and gloves.
+Walking my daughter Kipper to school the other day, I really wished I’d worn a hat and gloves.
 And we only have a 5 minute walk!
 I am most certainly in the mood for SOUP.

 I first made this wonderfully soothing soup after one of those weeks.
 DH was away for work.
 Kipper’s bedroom door fell off its hinges, and my car broke twice in two days – first the battery, then the clutch.
 Definitely time for COMFORT FOOD.